scientisst/lab-guides-python/README.md

 C:\Users\ScientISST\SBE
 ```

-2. Then, open Anaconda Prompt and create a virtual environment:
+2. Then, open Anaconda Prompt (windows) or the terminal (mac) and create a virtual environment:
 ```batch
 conda create --name scientisst-sbe-env
 ```